My first birth was an ordeal to say the least but what shocked me was the overwhelming feeling of responsibility the second I held him in my arms.

 I have also asked very close friends and family to watch the baby during the day while I had a nap.

-People genuinely don’t mind helping out
+People genuinely don’t mind helping out in fact they feel as though they are contributing to your recovery.

 Don’t forget you can say no to visitors especially in the early days and even though you are on a high after giving birth and wanting to show him off, it may be better if you get through the first week alone.